percona/pmm/README.md

 ### With Docker

-1. Install [Docker]
+1. Install [Docker].

-2. Clone this repository
+2. Clone this repository.

-3. Change directory to `pmm-doc`
+3. Change directory to `pmm-doc`.

 4. Use our [PMM documentation Docker image] to *build the documentation*:

     ```sh